 Water System Improvements A new chlorination system was installed in 2013 to improve residual chlorine levels.
-The year was typical in terms of repairs/maintenance issues; however since two water main breaks were repaired in the same area that has a history of repairs, the BHV Board of Trustees has budgeted funds for replacement of a section of water main in that location.
-Funds are also being budgeted for cleaning and painting of water tower, and a new employee is being trained for certified in operation of the water system.
+The year was typical in terms of repairs/maintenance issues.
+The BHV Board of Trustees has budgeted funds for replacement of a section of water main that has a higher history of leaks; bids for the work are currently being received.
+Funds are also budgeted and permits received for cleaning and painting of the water tower.
+The newest BHV employee has been certified for operation of the water system.
 The Board of Trustees, the Water Committee and the Superintendent continue to monitor and plan for future needs.

 Water Quality Programs BHV continued stormwater protection activities under their state-issued Municipal Separate Storm Sewer System Jurisdictional General Permit.
-The BHV Water Resources Advisory Committee completed their review/update of the 1997 Wellhead Protection Plan (WHPP), with public education activities planned to accompany distribution of the WHPP to residents in spring 2014.
+The BHV Water Resources Advisory Committee completed their review/update of the Wellhead Protection Plan and facilitated distribution of Household Hazardous Waste recycling bins to all BHV households.
+Cost of the bins was covered by a grant from the Washtenaw County Offices of Water Resources and Public Works.